Tikam02/DevOps-Guide/devops.md

 - Shell  : Scripting for servers
 - Yml    : For Configuration of Cloud files
 - Golang : Servers and Cloud Architectures
-- JS     : Good to know for any web-development works
+- Javascript : Good to know for any web-development works
+-  Markdown : For documentation

 ## 2 OS-Concepts